tkf/compapp/doc/source/glossary.rst

      - `SubSimulator` is a nested class of `MySimulator`.
      - `MySimulator` is a nested class of `MyApp`.

      An owner class happened to be a subclass of `.Computer` is called an *owner app*.
+An instance of a owner class is simply called an *owner*.

      (Side note: the term *owner* is from the interface of Python :term:`descriptor`; the `object.__get__` method receives the